Originally published at: Retiring in Portugal: The Definitive Guide

 When moving to Portugal, you’re going to need a visa and a residence permit.
 The requirements differ depending on your country of origin.
 Keep in mind that you’re also required to have a clean criminal record, as the Portuguese government runs a criminal background check during registration.

 If you’re from an EU country, it’s relatively easy for you to retire to Portugal.
 All you need to do is apply for residency in Portugal, and you’re going to have the same benefits a Portuguese citizen has.

-All you need to do is going to a Servico de Estrangeiros e Fronteiras (SEF) office in Portugal and apply for residency.
+All you need to do is go to a Servico de Estrangeiros e Fronteiras (SEF) office in Portugal and apply for residency.
 SEF is the official immigration service office of the Portuguese government.

 US citizens can apply for a 120-day stay visa in Portugal.
 They’re required to provide proof of income, showing at least $1,070 monthly for the duration of their stay.

 When you get to Portugal, you can apply for a one-year residence permit.
 SEF might require some extra documents such as proof of residence.
 After this one-year permit, you can renew your permit for a period of two years successively.